kyleniemeyer/create_rate_subs/README.md

 create\_rate\_subs
 =======

-This utility creates species and reaction rate subroutines for either the CPU (in C) or GPU (in CUDA C) from a Chemkin- or Cantera-format reaction mechanism.
+This utility creates species and reaction rate subroutines for either C or CUDA from a Chemkin- or Cantera-format reaction mechanism.

 Usage
 -------